bloops-project/bloops/README.md

      \/                               |__|         \/

 ```
 ## What is blooopbot?
 What is blooopbot?
-This is a game similar to Tiktok quizzes, made in the telegram bot format
+This is a telegram bot created to organize offline games similar to tiktok quizzes. bloop has no localization and is only in Russian.
-his project is only in Russian.
-I didn't do localization, because this is a small pet project, and I'm too lazy.

 ## Why?
 It's just fun, it's a little activity in the family for the holidays